devshareacademy/typescript-web-app-template/README.md

 ### Static Assets

 Any static assets like images or audio files should be placed in the `public` folder.
 It'll then be served at `http://localhost:8080/path-to-file-your-file/file-name.file-type`.

+## Changelog

+This project uses [auto-changelog](https://github.com/CookPete/auto-changelog) for maintaining the changelog.
+You can view the Changelog here: [Changelog](CHANGELOG.md).